phetsims/center-and-variability/doc/implementation-notes.md

 This sim uses "group" interaction for the cards and for the soccer balls, where the user first selects an object via the arrow keys, then presses enter/spacebar to grab the object.

-1-D draggable items, such as the prediction arrows and interval tool handles, are implemented as `AccessibleSlider`.
+1-D draggable items that are not in a group, such as the prediction arrows and interval tool handles, are implemented as `AccessibleSlider`.

 ## PhET-iO